Finding a queer South Asian therapist helped start my healing journey

 This article contains guidelines or advice not intended to self-diagnose or treat.
 No content should be used as a substitute for direct advice from a qualified professional such as your doctor or mental health professional.
 Please reach out for support from a certified professional related to the symptoms you may be experiencing.

-If you are in crisis and require immediate support, call 911 or go to your nearest emergency room.
-Alternately, please contact the Canada Suicide Prevention Service at 1-833-456-4566 (24/7).
-For residents of Québec, call 1 866 APPELLE (1-866-277-3553).
+If you or someone you know is in crisis and requires immediate support, call 911 or go to your nearest emergency room.